donnemartin/system-design-primer/README.md

 * Fully-formed serializable objects
 * Fully-rendered HTML

-Generaly, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.
+Generally, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.

 ### Caching at the database query level